-To book Marcel Lucont please contact a JLA agent.
+To book Marcel Lucont please contact your JLA Agent.

 With typically Gallic insouciance, Marcel dissects Britain and the British in a way only a citizen of the far superior nation of France can.
 From drink to dress-sense he mocks the stereotypes of both nations in a manner described by The Times as “excellently dry”.